 Journey to a dream team series: What is a dream team?
 What does it take?
 And how will you get there?
 The journey includes several iterations, feedback loops, coaching, presentations, and developing handy visual tools to manifest the implemented changes along the way.
 We will be sharing all insights with you in the upcoming five separate articles: The best team setup, Build a vision & mission, Team values & behaviours, Right goal setting, Communication & feedback.
 Every article will include a substantial piece of content, concept/method you can download and work through with your team.

 Do your personal values align with your company values and those of your employees?
 Do you even know your values and how to align them with the people you work with?
+Understanding the importance of aligning values is crucial, as it helps achieve organizational goals and fosters a strong foundation for success.
 If not, having a workshop in which you develop and define shared values in a team might be just the thing for you!

 At Wayra, it is our mission – and one of our shared values – to find innovative startups, support them on different levels and pave the way for a mutually beneficial collaboration.
+Our mission statement guides our strategic direction, and aligning our values with this mission helps us achieve our goals more effectively.
 Together with one of our successfully supported startups, CONUFACTUR has put together a workshop design guide that allows you to work independently on creating shared values in your company – without any expensive coaching.
 Let your business become part of our startup community!

 Executive Summary